top of page

 Changes in plant reflectance can provide an early warning system of stressed trees, prompting field teams to investigate before a small problem becomes widespread.

-MSI systems mounted on aircraft and drones can quantify vegetation density, identify stressed ecosystems, and observe canopy fragmentation over time.
+Multispectral imaging systems mounted on aircraft and drones can quantify vegetation density, identify stressed ecosystems, and observe canopy fragmentation over time.

 This technology provides greater spatial resolution than satellite imagery and costs significantly less than LIDAR.